A fast and flexible css framework built in Rust

 Learn more

-You just want to try out encre-css without spending too much time?
+Do you just want to try out encre-css without spending too much time?
 Your codebase is already ready!
 Just replace the `tailwindcss` command with `encrecss` and it will work!

 Learn more